Jamnagar: Demographics

-Jamnagar urban area population in 2023 is 6,68,000.
+Jamnagar metropolitan area population in 2025 is 8,77,000..
 Jamnagar has an average literacy rate of 82.14%, higher than the national average of 74.04%.
 Its male literacy rate is 86.90%, and its female literacy rate is 77.05%.
 In Jamnagar, 10% of the population is under six years of age.
 Males constitute 53% of the population and females 47%.
 The urban development authority of Jamnagar is Jamnagar Area Development Authority (JADA).

 Most residents of Jamnagar are Gujarati and speak the Gujarati language.
 A small portion of the population speaks the Kutchi language, which is written in the Gujarati script but not mutually intelligible with Gujarati.
 The Kathiawadi language, a colloquial dialect of Gujarati, is widely used for day-to-day communication.